ow2-quick-app-initiative/poi-quick-app-implementations/docs/be/antwerpen/middelheimmuseum/README.md

-# Local Cultural Heritage Quick App - Antwerpen Middelheimmuseum
+# _Heritage in…_ Quick App - Antwerpen Middelheimmuseum

 The Middelheimmuseum Cultural Heritage Quick App promotes cultural heritage collections in the Antwerpen's Middelheimmuseum through open data and crowdsourcing.